gavinlyonsrepo/raspberrypi_tempmon/README.md

 In logfile mode the data is appended into a file log.txt at output folder

-In logfolder mode in the output folder, a new sub-folder is created each time it is ran and the log-file put in here.
+In logfolder mode in the output folder, a new sub-folder is created each time it is ran and a new  log-file put in here.
 The sub-folder has following syntax 1250-02Jul17_RPIT HHMM-DDMMMYY_XXXX

 In mail mode a email is sent using ssmtp